vavas/blog-assets/source/_posts/how-to-create-a-blog-with-hexo.md

 ![Enforce HTTPS](http://i.imgur.com/YEQ1SKT.png)

+## Adding a favicon to Your Blog
+Just go to the [Realfavicongenerator.net](http://realfavicongenerator.net/) site and generate your favicon.
+After this, put the `favicon.ico` in the `source` folder.

 ## Generate and Deploy
 **This is the final step**!
 Let's generate the static files and deploy those ones to GitHub.
 To do this use the following commands: